The Quest for Good Coffee in the Office

 The Journey Part 1

 My first office job was with an IBM company.
-There was no risk of me drinking bad coffee since there wasn’t a break room anywhere close to my desk.
-They had a real strict policy against bringing in electrical appliances, but I had a stronger craving for espresso.
+There was no risk of me drinking bad coffee since there wasn’t a break room near my desk.
+They had a really strict policy against bringing in electrical appliances, but I had a stronger craving for espresso.
 Early one morning I snuck my countertop espresso machine to my office.
 Since I couldn’t place it on my desk, I placed it inside the bottom desk drawer.
 From there I pulled the cord through the back of the desk and plugged it in.
 I had an operational espresso machine running from the bottom drawer of my desk.
 The perfect coffee crime.

 The Journey Part 2